memN0ps/redlotus-rs/README.md

 cargo build --target x86_64-unknown-uefi
 ```

-You can skip some or all of these steps if you know how to get the `bootkit.efi` application in the same file system as Windows Boot Manager and execute it.
+You can skip some or all of these steps if you know how to get the `redlotus.efi` application in the same file system as Windows Boot Manager and execute it.

 Download [EDK2 efi shell](https://github.com/tianocore/edk2/releases) or [UEFI-Shell](https://github.com/pbatard/UEFI-Shell/releases) and follow these steps: